ICSC-Spoke3/ATS/README.md

 Example notebooks are provided as well, and can be found in the root of the repository.

-## Supported methods
+## Example models

-This is a list of the various methodologies available as of today, together with their class/module names.
+This is a non-exhaustive list of the models implemented in the framework, together with their module/class names.

 ---